jrnl-org/jrnl/docs/recipes.md

 ### Filtering with FZF

 Use the search powers of [fzf](https://github.com/junegunn/fzf) to select an entry from the list of titles and display the full entry.
+The invocation of `cut` needs to match the format of the timestamp.
+For timestamps that have a space between data and time components, select fields 1 and 2 as shown.
+For timestamps that have no whitespace, select only field 1.

 ``` sh
 jrnl -on "$(jrnl --short | fzf --ansi --tac | cut -d' ' -f1,2)"